Become a Registered Pet Partners Therapy Animal Team

 Also, often teams that fail their first evaluations never return to try again.

 You can sign up for an evaluation anytime you like.
-My opinion is only meant to suggest a course of action I believe will help ensure your success.
+My opinion is only meant to suggest a course of action we believe will help ensure your success.

 Animal Health Screening